wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 When you enable persistence for a queue, the `maximum-queue-memory` attribute determines how much memory the queue can consume before it overflows to disk.
 By default, this value is set to 100MB.

-**Note:** If you configure a parallel queue and/or you configure multiple dispatcher threads for a queue, the values that are defined in the `maximum-queue-memory` and `disk-store-name` attributes apply to each instance of the queue.
+**注意:** If you configure a parallel queue and/or you configure multiple dispatcher threads for a queue, the values that are defined in the `maximum-queue-memory` and `disk-store-name` attributes apply to each instance of the queue.

 In the example below the gateway sender queue uses “diskStoreA” for persistence and overflow, and the queue has a maximum queue memory of 100MB: